 Heavy rainfall followed by flooding not only causes damage to buildings and homes, but can also affect plants in the garden.
 Unfortunately, there is little that can be done to save a garden that’s been flooded.
+That being said, you may be able to minimize the damage in some cases.
 The extent of most flood damage in the garden is dependent on the time of year, duration of flood waters, plant sensitivity to garden flooding, and type of soil the plants are growing in.
 Let’s learn more about flood damage clean up in the garden.

 Flood Damage in the Garden